Stray bullet theory pushed by White Sox has 73-year history in nation’s ballparks

 The first known shooting happened on July 4, 1950, shortly before the New York Giants and Brooklyn Dodgers started playing a double-header at the Polo Grounds in Manhattan.

-Bernard Doyle, a former freight sorter who managed the heavyweight champion boxer James Braddock, was struck in the head while players were taking the field to warm up.
+Bernard Doyle, a former freight sorter who managed the heavyweight champion boxer James Braddock, was fatally struck in his head while players were taking the field to warm up.

 Police thought the gunfire came from outside the ballpark and began gathering evidence and questioning kids from the surrounding area.